-Hands Up, Herbie! follows artist and activist Herb Perr from a mob-linked Jewish family in Brighton Beach of the 40s and 50s, through the studios of Helen Frankenthaler and Mark Rothko, Reagan-era art activism, and a reckoning with the responsibilities of raising a family.
+Hands Up, Herbie! follows artist Herb Perr from a mob-linked Jewish family in Brighton Beach of the 40s and 50s, through the studios of Helen Frankenthaler and Mark Rothko, Reagan-era art activism, and a reckoning with the responsibilities of raising a family.
 In his debut graphic novel, Joey Perr tells his father’s story with sensitivity and warmth, bringing moments of deep struggle and bright comedy to life with equal panache.

 “With deft stylistic economy, Joey Perr unfolds his father Herb’s escape from a childhood of poverty, crime, and brutality on the outermost fringe of Brooklyn, to become an artist, activist, and educator in Greenwich Village.
 The journey spans four generations, from the author back to his Eastern European–born great-grandfather, examining the multigenerational scars of immigration.
 The cultural distance Herbie travels from Brooklyn to Manhattan is as profound as that traversed by his old-world grandfather.
 A highly accessible and lively read, Hands Up, Herbie! is a reﬂection on the tension between our indelible heritage and our potential for self-determination.”

 Artist and Author of Our Lady of Birth Control: A Cartoonist’s Encounter with Margaret Sanger